adamWinebarger/SOCScreenStarter/README.md

 Design-wise/Layout-wise, setting this one up should be similar to the last 2 unless you want to add your own things into it.
 But by this point, you should be pretty proficient in the basics of setting up these SOC Screens

+### Logo... something

+I have no idea what's in here.
+It was just in with some of the other files.
+Probably not super useful, but feel free to poke around.

 ## Conclusions/Final Notes

 ...
 I dunno.
 Have fun, I guess.